cknight/kv-client/NOTES.md

 TODO Phase 1:

 1. Write (lots) more tests
-2. Failure handling if token expires or is irretrievable

 TODO Release:

 1. Documentation/Website
 2. Testing
 3. How to distribute
-4. Remove all console.logs
 5. Clean up every module (document, imports, formatting)
 6. TODO/FIXMEs